By using this site, you agree to the Privacy Policy and Terms of Use.

 Healthcare Access Remains Critical Barrier

 Access to prompt diagnosis and treatment varied dramatically between countries, with some achieving rapid testing rates above 80% while others struggled to reach even basic coverage targets.
-The study found that children in countries with stronger primary healthcare systems had significantly lower malaria prevalence rates, regardless of other socioeconomic factors.
+The study found that children in countries with stronger primary healthcare systems had significantly lower malaria prevalence rates.

 Climate and Seasonal Patterns Shape Disease Burden

 Environmental factors, particularly rainfall patterns and temperature variations, showed strong associations with malaria transmission intensity across the study regions.
-Countries experiencing longer rainy seasons or higher average temperatures generally recorded higher pediatric malaria rates, highlighting the growing concern about climate change impacts on vector-borne diseases.
+Countries experiencing longer rainy seasons or higher average temperatures generally recorded higher pediatric malaria rates.

 Children in rural households from the poorest wealth quintile had malaria prevalence rates up to three times higher than their urban, wealthier counterparts across all 17 surveyed countries.